Discrimination Under Virginia Law

 How Does Employment Discrimination Occur?

-An employer will be found guilty of employment discrimination if they treat an employee unfairly because they belong to a class that is legally protected.
-Employers may not base their evaluations of you on certain traits including religion, race, age, gender, national origin, and familial status.
-In order for a claim of employment discrimination to be proven, a Richmond, Virginia plaintiff must show that his (or her) employer actively intended to treat him differently because of his protected status.
+An employer will be deemed guilty of employment discrimination if they treat an employee unfairly because they belong to a category that is legally protected.
+Employers can not base their evaluations of you on certain traits including religion, race, age, gender, national origin, and familial status.
+In order for a claim of employment discrimination to be successful, a Richmond, Virginia plaintiff must show that his (or her) employer actively intended to treat him differently because of his protected status.

 How can Employment Discrimination be Proven in Virginia?